Nikhil-Konijeti/Sentiment-Analysis-API/README.md

 Train.py ---> Training the data after applying the required NLP techniques without any Under or Over sampling using OOPS approach

-API-1.py ---> Uses the saved classifier from the OverSampling.py and EntHire.py to output the sentiment when request has been hit
+API.py ---> Uses the saved classifier from the Train.py and Undersampling.py to output the sentiment when request has been hit and to start the server

-API.py ---> Uses the saved classifier from the Undersampling.py to output the sentiment when request has been hit
+API-1.py ---> Uses the saved classifier from the OverSampling.py and EntHire.py to output the sentiment when request has been hit and to start the server

 EntHire ML+Backend Project.pdf ---> Given task and the Output requirements